Q: How does CBE determine the walk zones for each school?

 Walk zones are used for transportation eligibility purposes and are also utilized if a lottery situation arises at a school.
 New school attendance area maps are available on the project web page Building & Modernizing Schools.

 Q: Our home is in the walk zone and we feel the distance is too far for our child to walk.
 Will my child still be eligible for yellow school bus transportation?

-Information regarding transportation services and fees is available on the CBE website and at the schools.
+Information regarding transportation services and fees is available on CBE's website and at the schools.